 - Transfer the filled tart case into the fridge.
 Allow it to set for at least 8 hours (overnight is best).
 PS: this tart sets quite firm, but it wasn’t quite set when I took these photos, hence it looks a little softer.

-**From a tin of low-sodium chickpeas or home cooked chickpeas, it is explained here.
+*AQUAFABA – liquid from a tin/jar of low-sodium chickpeas or home cooked chickpeas.

-***If you are not keen on alcohol content, replace the amaretto with almond milk.
+*AMARETTO – This tart is designed to have a prominent amaretto flavour, if you prefer a subtler flavour use 60 ml / ¼ cup of amaretto instead.
+If you are not keen on alcohol, replace the amaretto with almond milk.
 I recommend infusing the milk with orange peel first and adding a few drops of orange extract to the ganache for a chocolate orange version instead.